aditya-azad/destined-cli/README.md

 ## Setup

-Put the required keys in `.destined` file in the location of executable
+Put the required keys in `.destined` file in the location of executable.
+This is the default configuration:

 ```
 todo_file=destined-todos.md